gs-akhan/react-native-select/README.md

 ## Introduction

 React Native Select is simple, customizable and easy to use dropdown in React Native.
-Works with both Android and IOS.
+It has been tested on both Android and IOS and works like a charm.

 ## Installation
 ```